 Ignition Interlock Laws in Virginia

-The offenders may purchase or lease the IID from the service provider.
-The offender is responsible for any and all costs associated with the IID, including purchasing, leasing, servicing, monitoring, maintaining and any other fees that may be required by the service provider.
-The offender must have the IID monitored and calibrated by the service provider every 30 days.
-Proof of service must be submitted to the court and the ASAP supervisor as required.
+- The offender is responsible for any and all costs associated with the interlock.
+The device must be monitored and calibrated every 30 days, with proof of service submitted to the court and the ASAP supervisor as required.

 - Service providers will submit electronic logs every thirty days.